Adeniyi-Bella/chat-app-doodle/README.md

 2. change directory into cloned repo ```cd chat-app-doodle```
 3. run ```docker-compose build``` to build images for all the services (frontend, backend, database).
 4. run ```docker-compose up``` to start all the services.
 5. The frontend is available on localhost:3000.
-You can start testing
+You can start testing.
+6. Test with multiple users by using the Sign-in and Sign-out Buttons.

 ## Folder Structure